ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_ReadTheDocs.rst

 Crossover Methods
 -----------------

-The ``pygad.GA`` class supports several methods for applying crossover between the selected parents.
+The ``Crossover`` class in the ``pygad.utils.crossover`` module supports several methods for applying crossover between the selected parents.
 All of these methods accept the same parameters which are:

 -  ``parents``: The parents to mate for producing the offspring.